HIPAA Posture

 Breach Notification Rule

-45 CFR Part 164, Subpart D. Our local-only design dramatically reduces breach surface.
-In the unlikely event of a security incident, we follow HHS notification timelines and procedures.
+45 CFR Part 164, Subpart D. Our local-storage-first design materially reduces breach surface by avoiding a centralized patient-record database.
+In the event of a security incident affecting facility PHI, we follow the HIPAA Breach Notification timelines and notify covered entities so they can meet their state and federal notification clocks.

 Technical Safeguards